 Share the map publicly

 The item details are now in great shape, and you've just received an email notification indicating that the GIS manager has provided feedback on your map using the Comments section of the item page.
-According to her comment, the GIS manager thinks your map is an excellent resource for Red Deer residents and visitors to the area, and she says to go ahead and share it with the public.
+According to her comment, the GIS manager thinks your map is an excellent resource for Red Deer residents and visitors to the area, and she says to go ahead and share it with everyone (public).

 - From your Red Deer Recreation Facilities map item page, click Share and select Everyone (public).
 Click OK.

 Now anyone can find and view your map.
 When you're ready, you can feature it on the City of Red Deer website by embedding the map in the site.
+If your organization is verified and you have privileges to update items, you can designate your item as authoritative to boost it in search results and make it easy to find using the Status filter.

 In the time leading up to the 2019 Winter Games, you can collect new data to add to your map—for example, add a layer showing Red Deer accommodations and another layer showing restaurants.